-

 • Sometimes: isobutyric, isovaleric, caproic, etc.

-These compounds are key indicators of the fermentation quality and biodegradation status of a sample.
-Their quantification makes it possible to monitor the evolution of biological processes, optimize formulations or control natural or industrial fermentations.
+These compounds are key indicators of fermentation quality and the state of biodegradation of a sample.
+Their quantification makes it possible to monitor the evolution of biological processes, optimize formulations, or control natural or industrial fermentations.

-The dosage of AGVs is essential in many areas:
+The measurement of volatile fatty acids (VFAs) is essential in many fields:

-• Assessment of the quality of silage for animal nutrition (cattle, sheep, goats)
+• Evaluation of silage quality for animal nutrition (cattle, sheep, goats)

-• Control of fermentation in food, plant or nutraceutical products
+• Control of fermentations in food, plant or nutraceutical products

 • Monitoring of methanization or composting processes